bakpakin/Fennel/tutorial.md

 (add 32 12) ; -> 44
 ```

+Unless you are doing ahead-of-time compilation, Fennel will track all
+known globals and prevent you from refering to unknown globals, which
+prevents a common source of bugs in Lua where typos go undetected.

 Functions defined with `fn` are fast; they have no runtime overhead
 compared to Lua.
 However, they also have no arity checking.
 (That is,
 calling a function with the wrong number of arguments does not cause